tomgarwood/Simple-ML/README.md

 # Simple ML for Australian Lawyer Salaries
 A simple Python-based supervised regression machine learning model to predict Australian lawyer salaries based on PQE years, law firm tier, and location.
-PQE data gathered from various 2019 recruitment resources.
+PQE salary data gathered from various 2019 recruitment resources.

 ### Web App ###
-Hosted on Heroku at: https://simple-ml.herokuapp.com/
+Hosted on Heroku at: https://simple-ml.herokuapp.com/ (hosted on a free dyno, so it may take a second to spin up).

 ### Local Installation ###
 1. git clone repository